ZaferUz/OnlineBoutique-Cloud-Native-App-K8-GCloud-with-Skaffold/README.md

     --project=${PROJECT_ID} --zone=${ZONE}
 ```
 ## Option 2: Deployment on Google Kubernetes Engine with with Skaffold

+> ⚠️ Kubernetes manifests provided in this directory are not directly deployable to a cluster.
+They are meant to be used with skaffold command to insert the correct image: tags.

 - You can list the active account name with this command:
 ```